top of page

 4. There was no commitment from the applicants to pay towards habitat mitigation.

-I'm quite picky with regards to the schemes I take on.
-Generally as a planning consultant most of enquiries I receive relate to schemes on the margins of whether planning permission would be granted.
-Consequently, if I feel that a scheme has no chance of gaining permission - I'll let the enquirer know.
+I'm quite picky with regards to the appeals I take on.
+If I feel that a scheme has no chance of winning - I'll let the enquirer know.
 Its not in either of our interests to pursue lost causes.

 None the less, the application was refused.
-The reasons for refusal were pretty flaky.
-I felt my clients had been given a rough ride.
+I felt the reasons for refusal were pretty flaky and my clients had been given a rough ride.

 Grounds for appeal should always respond to the council's reasons for refusal.